CakeDC/search/Docs/Documentation/Overview.md

 PrgComponent::commonProcess Options
 -----------------------------------

 The ```commonProcess()``` method defined in the Prg component allows you to inject search in any controller with just 1-2 lines of additional code.
-You should pass model name that used for search.
-By default it is Controller::modelClass model.
+You should pass the model name that is used for search.
+By default it is ```Controller::$modelClass```.

 Additional options parameters.

-* **form:** search form name.
+* **form:** Search form name.
-* **keepPassed:** parameter that describe if you need to merge passedArgs to Get url where you will Redirect after Post
+* **keepPassed:** Parameter that describes if you need to merge ```passedArgs``` to the url where you will be redirected to after post.
-* **action:** sometimes you want to have different actions for post and get.
+* **action:** Sometimes you want to have different actions for post and get.
 In this case you can define get action using this parameter.
-* **modelMethod:** method, used to filter named parameters, passed from form.
+* **modelMethod:** Method used to filter named parameters, passed from the form.
 By default it is validateSearch, and it defined in Searchable behavior.